 In Nursery and Year Reception parents are able to view and comment on their child’s day to day progress and learning through Tapestry.
-To access this, please speak to Mrs Stephenson and she will provide the link and your own password.
+To access this, please speak to Miss Bell and she will provide the link and your own password.

 All pupils in other classes use a web based learning platform called Purple Mash and pupils are able to access this at home using their own individual password and they can share their work with parents if they wish.